wxFormBuilder/ticpp/readme.txt

 	TiXmlDeclaration class.
 It will be the first child of the document node.

-	This is the only directive/special tag parsed by by TinyXml.
+	This is the only directive/special tag parsed by by TinyXML.
-	Generally directive targs are stored in TiXmlUnknown so the commands wont be lost when it is saved back to disk.
+	Generally directive tags are stored in TiXmlUnknown so the commands wont be lost when it is saved back to disk.

 @verbatim